bigpel66/Flutter_Practice/Udemy/Dart and Flutter The Complete Developers Guide/prompter/README.md

 4. Prompter Class controlls the queries or the answers that user interacted.

 5. To test the implemented class, use main.dart in the "exmaple" directory.

+6. This package is uploaded on the pub.dev as the name of prompter_sg